 Reducing GHG Emissions

 Climate change affects everyone, and everyone must do their part to mitigate GHG emissions to limit the extent and impacts of climate change.
 Kelowna is leading the change by example, demonstrating our commitment to reduce corporate GHG emissions and create efficient compact communities.
-Council recently endorsed an updated Community Climate Action Plan and a Corporate Energy and GHG Emissions Plan, identifying new opportunities for both the community and corporation to reduce emissions.
+The Community Climate Action Plan and a Corporate Energy and GHG Emissions Plan identify new opportunities for both the community and corporation to reduce emissions.
 Just a few examples of the exciting things we are working that influence and lead energy and emission reductions in our community include:

 - Energy Step Code requirements